monix/monix-connect/docs/gcs.md

 ##### upload

-On the other hand you can upload data into a _Blob_ by using the pre-built `Consumer` implementation that expects and pushes _byte arrays_ into the specified `Blob` and materializes to `Unit` when it completes.
+On the other hand you can upload data into a _Blob_ by using the pre-built `Consumer` implementation that expects and pushes _byte arrays_ into the spewcified `Blob` and materializes to `Unit` when it completes.

 ```scala